There’s just not enough cash to go around.

 “It doesn’t take too long to use that,” said director Doug Dirk of the $58,000 cap.

-The Regional District of North Okanagan forwarded grant requests to OBWB Wednesday and applications are also coming from Vernon, Coldstream and Spallumcheen.
+The Regional District of North Okanagan board forwarded grant requests to OBWB Wednesday and applications are also coming from Vernon, Coldstream and Spallumcheen.

 “If it’s over-subscribed, someone is not going to get a grant,” said Dirk.